 In order to achieve a comprehensive understanding of these named and non-named elements, Aristotle investigated the bodies that originate in the combination of the four basic elements with each other.
 The bodies that originate from their combination can be divided in two categories: the first one is the homogeneous and the second one is the heterogeneous.
 The latter originate only from the combination of homogeneous bodies in which the essence of every one of these homogeneous bodies is preserved.
-This means that it is the combination of being together and in contact, while homogeneous bodies originate only from that combination, in which the essence of every one of the essence of every one of the sence of every one of the parts is not reserved.
-Homogeneous bodies themselves are of two types: bodies that only form parts of heterogeneous body and those every one of which is generated to form the sum of the generated bodies, and consequently, the sum of the whole world2.
+This means that it is the combination of being together and in contact, while homogeneous bodies originate only from that combination, in which the essence of every one of the parts is not reserved.
+Homogenous bodies themselves are of two types: bodies that only form parts of heterogeneous body and those every one of which is generated to form the sum of the generated bodies, and consequently, the sum of the whole world2.